 assets, pursuant to

 Articles 23(4) and 23(5)

 Article 23(2)

 The AIFM shall inform Not applicabl e.

 the investors before

 they invest in the AIF

 of any arrangement

 made by the

 depository to

 contractually discharge

 itself of liability in

 accordance with

 Article 21(13)

 The AIFM shall also Not applicabl e.

 inform investors of any

 changes with respect

 to depositary liability

 without delay

 Article 23(4)(a)

 Percentage of the AIF's a ssets which There are no assets that are subject to special arrangements arising from

 are subject to special arr angements their illiquid nature.

 arising from their illiquid nature.
 The

 percentage shall be calcu ulated as the

 net value of those assets subject to

 special arrangements div vided by the

 net asset value of the All Fconcerned

 Overview of any special There are no such special arrangements.

 arrangements, including whether

-they relate to side pockets, gates or
+they relate to side pocke ts, gates or

 other arrangements

 Valuation methodology applied to There are no such special arrangements.

 assets which are subject to such

 arrangements

-How management and p erformance There are no such special arrangements.
+How management and performance There are no such special arrangements.

 fees apply to such assets

 Article 23(4)(b)

 Any new arrangements f or managing Any new arrangements or change in applicable arrangements will be

 the liquidity of the AIF disclosed at an appropriate time.

 For each AIF that the AIFM manages Any new arrangements or change in applicable arrangements will be

 that is not an unleveraged closed-end disclosed at an appropriate time.

 AIF, notify to investors whenever they alsolosed at all appropriate time.

 make changes to its liquidity

 management systems (which enable

 an AIFM to monitor the liquidity risk

 of the AIF and to ensure the liquidity

 profile of the investments of the AIF

 complies with its underlying

 obligations) that are material in

 accordance with Article 106(1) of

 Regulation (EU) No 231/2013 (ie.

 there is a substantial likelihood that a

 reasonable investor, becoming aware

 of such information, would reconsider

 its investment in the AIF, including

 because such information could

 impact an investor's ability to

 exercise its rights in relation to its

 investment, or otherwise prejudice

 the interests of one or more investors

 in the AIF).

 Immediately notify investors where Any new arrangements or change in applicable arrangements will be

+, ,

 they activate gates, side pockets or disclosed at an appropriate time.

 similar special arrangements or

 where they decide to suspend

-redemptions
+redemptions Overview of changes to liquidity Any now arrangements or change in applicable arrangements will be

 Overview of changes to liquidity Any new arrangements or change in applicable arrangements will be

 arrangements, even if not special disclosed at an appropriate time.

-arrangements
+arrangements Towns of modernation and ADD is a sleeped and investment somewhich and with ald an are not

 Terms of redemption and ADR is a closed-end investment corporation, and unitholders are not

 circumstances where management entitled to request the redemption of their investment.

 discretion applies, where relevant

 Also any voting or other restrictions There are no voting or other restrictions on the rights attaching to units.

 exercisable, the length of any lock-up

 or any provision concerning 'first in

 line' or 'pro-rating' on gates and

 suspensions shall be included